 • Eat when you are hungry, instead of out of habit.

-• Eat smaller meals, about 2 fistfuls of food at each meal for digestive system and metabolism ease.
+• Eat smaller meals, about 2 fistfuls of food at each meal for the digestive system and metabolism ease.

 • Avoid eating when stressed, emotionally upset or overtired.

 • Sit down to eat.

 • Chew your food well; digestion starts with saliva.